PoshCode/Pansies/README.md

 First things first: there is a submodule being used (my [personally modified version](https://github.com/Jaykul/p2f) version of [beefarino/p2f](https://github.com/beefarino/p2f)), so you need to `git clone --recursive` or run `git submodule update --init --recursive` after cloning.
 You will also occasionally need to update it with `git submodule update --init --recursive`.

+Secondly, this project uses [T4 templates](https://github.com/mono/t4) for design time code generation.
+To get it to work automatically I've used a tools file, so you can `dotnet tool restore` and then just run the build.

 The easiest, fastest build uses [earthly](https://docs.earthly.dev/).
 Earthly builds use containers, so on Windows it requires WSL2, Docker Desktop, and then the earthly CLI.
 If you already have those, you can just run `earthly +build` to build the module.

 ### Building without earthly